Use Jira Tickets to Drive Deployments

 • The Jira work items marked as ‘Done’ and fixed in the “Deployed Version” are automatically marked as deployed in Golive and Jira

-• The Target Environment status is updated to UP
+• The Target Environment status is updated to Up

 3. When the Request transitions from “In Progress” to “Canceled” (Deployment Failed)

-• The Target Environment status is updated to DOWN
+• The Target Environment status is updated to down

 4. When the Request transitions from “Done” to “Canceled” (Cancel Deployment)